Statement of Purpose:

 THE CHRISTIAN CHIROPRACTORS ASSOCIATION is conservative in

-theology; believing the Bible to be inspired, the only infallible,
+theology; believing the Bible to be inspired, the ONLY infallible,

 authoritative Word of God; believing in the deity of our Lord Jesus